-Outcome 3: East Renfre wshire is a thriving, attractive and su ıstainabl e place for re sidents and businesses to grow.
-Risk status S/C/N Risk (Threat/Opportunity to achievement of business objective) Risk Control Measures currently in place [A: sment of R s it is now] Proposed Risk Control Measures proposed] Risk Owner (Same, Changed, Likelihood (Probability) Impact (Severity) Risk Score Likelihood (Probability) Impact (Severity) Residual Risk New) [L] [1] [LxI] [L] [1] [LxI] Glasgow and Clyde Valley City Deal infrastructure projects (including those projects outwith East Collaborative agreement between the Clyde Valley partners committing to project delivery and additional GVA.
+Risk status S/C/N Risk No. Risk (Threat/Opportunity to achievement of business objective) Risk Control Measures currently in place sment of R Proposed Risk Control Measures Assessme nt of Resi dual Risk Risk Owner (Same, Changed, administration of Eucliness despective, Likelihood (Probability) Impact Risk Likelihood (Probability) Impact Residual Risk New) [L] [1] [LxI] [L] [1] [LxI] Glasgow and Clyde Valley City Deal infrastructure projects (including Collaborative agreement between the Clyde Valley partners committing to project delivery and additional GVA.
 Participation within locality framework arrangements to ensure effective preparations made for 2019 and subsequent gateway review processes.
-C (29/01/18) 3.1 Renfrewshire) do not proceed on schedule and/or do not produce the anticipated economic benefits owing to 3rd party issues, resulting in a gap in funding provided by UK and Scottish Government.
-Rigorous check of all business cases by Programme Management Office (PMO) prior to expenditure approval and project implementation.
-2 4 8 Monthly meetings between East Renfrewshire Council City Deal Programme Team to oversee progress with project delivery 2 3 6 Director of Environment Assurance Framework in place - All business cases developed in accordance with green book quidance Existing and new employees trained in PRINCE2 to ensure effective project management Management of borrowing portfolio.
-Ongoing monitoring of BCIS indices C (29/01/18) 3.2 Increase in construction inflation costs may negatively impact on the planned capital plan.
+C (29/01/18) 3.1 those projects outwith East Renfrewshire) do not proceed on schedule and/or do not produce the anticipated economic benefits owing to 3rd party issues, resulting in a gap in funding provided by UK and Scottish Government.
+2 4 8 Monthly meetings between East Renfrewshire Council City Deal Programme Team to oversee progress with project delivery 2 3 6 Director of Environmen Assurance Framework in place All business cases developed in accordance with green book guidance.
+Existing and new employees trained in PRINCE2 to ensure effective project management.
+C (29/01/18) 3.2 Increase in construction inflation costs may negatively impact on the planned capital plan.
+Management of borrowing conflolio.
 Major capital projects have been reviewed for inflationary impact in preparing the 2018/26 Capital Plan.
-Reassessment of capital plan to ensure budget can be met.
-Achievement of outcomes from corporate asset management plan including consultation on future service delivery and robust challenge of capital plans by Corporate Asset Working Group Prudent budgeting with an increase in reserves Specialist treasury advice Close monitoring of capital expenditure/income against budget throughout year Participation in West Territory hub to permit joint development of capital projects implementation of projects from City Deal programme will contribute to capital investment and increase economic activity across the area All projects in the Capital Plan are now inflated to mid construction point using Building Cost Information Service (BCIS) indices 3 9 3 2 6 Director of Environment C (29/01/18) 3.3 Potential breaches of State Aid compliance leads to lengthy investigations, suspension of works leading to costly delays and financial penalties.
+Reassessment of capital plan to ensure budget can have been reviewed from the plan to ensure budget can have been reviewed to desire the capital plan to ensure budget can have been reviewed to ensure budget can have been to ensure budget and have been considered to the plan to have been an agreement plan including consultation on future service delivery and season from a free part of the plan to pl 3 3 9 Onacina monitorina of BCIS indices 3 2 6 Director of Environment C (29/01/18) 3.3 Potential breaches of State Aid compliance leads to lengthy investigations, suspension of works leading to costly delays and financial penalties.
 State Aid reference is made within appropriate Cabinet/Council reports.
 An annual State Aid return is submitted to the Scottish Government's State Aid Unit.
 A member of the Council's Economic Development and Regeneration Team now attends 2 meetings per year at the Scottish State Aid Local Authority Network.
-The Scottish Government's State Aid Unit recently delivered a training session to employees from Economic Development and Regeneration, Legal Services, Finance and Procurement.
-A recent email was sent to all Heads of Service asking if new employees required training, Further training can be requested from the Scottish Government State Aid Unit.
-There is an explicit inclusion of State Aid in East Renfrewshire Council's Financial Regulations and/or Standing Orders.
-Further information including examples of what constitutes State Aid is provided in the relevant links.
 2 4 8 Clearly defined departmental roles on the various aspects of State Aid.
-Although a limited number of employees in Economic Development have a good knowledge of State Aid they are not qualified lawyers in this area.
-State Aid is a legal matter.
-Develop a Council-wide grant aid register and process for addressing State Aid with clear governance.
+Although a limited number of employees in Economic.
+Development have a good knowledge of State Aid they are not qualified lawyers in this area.
+State Develop a Council-wide grant aid register and process for addressing State Aid with clear convernance.
 Arrange further State Aid training for relevant employees as necessary from the Scottish Government's State Aid Unit.
-Any training should also be extended to East Renfrewshire Culture & Leisure employees.
-1 3 3 Director of Environment
+Any training should also be extended to East Renfrewshire Culture & Leisure 1 3 3 Director of Environment